Cannabelle's Kapakahi 420 Companion Triad Grow

 I set up three cups in preparation for seed planting tomorrow or Sunday (dependent on the seeds, of course) and I have to tell you how impressed I am with the cup conversion.
 Drains like a dream.
 Wonderful idea Cannabelle.
 Was this your idea or did someone pass it on to you?
 Brilliant either way.
 It solved one of my biggest concerns about using solo cups.

-:hug: You're a wonderful adopted sister. :love:
+:hugs: You're a wonderful adopted sister. :Love:

 I set up three cups in preparation for seed planting tomorrow or Sunday (dependent on the seeds, of course) and I have to tell you how impressed I am with the cup conversion.
 Drains like a dream.
 Wonderful idea Cannabelle.
 Was this your idea or did someone pass it on to you?
 Brilliant either way.
 It solved one of my biggest concerns about using solo cups.

-:hug: You're a wonderful adopted sister. :love:
+:hugs: You're a wonderful adopted sister. :Love:

-Hugs my lovely sister Sue:love:
+Hugs my lovely sister Sue:Love:

 I didn't like the way my old easy sprouter drained.
 Not enough air circulation.
 The lack of air circulation in a humid region equals a healthy environment for mold.
 So I applied a bonsai hack to a solo cup to improve air circulation.
 The bonsai hack is simply using a mesh screen to cover large drainage holes.
 As a sprouter, my sprouts grew faster and fatter roots than the easy sprouter.
 It occurred to me, the solo sprouter would make an awesome grow pot for my all my horticulture specimens.
 Except for the ficus and Beaucarnea recurvata, whose roots grow too massive too fast.